-Employment: Saturday Night Live, CNN, Extreme Home Makeover, Ole’ Miss Athletics, NASCAR, Clear Channel, Sun Belt Digital Media, Blue Ridge Broadcasting, WCNC Charlotte, WBTV Charlotte, WKYC TV in Cleveland and other outlets
+Employment: EM/B graduates work for a variety of employers, including HBO, Marvel, Saturday Night Live, CNN, Extreme Home Makeover, Ole Miss Athletics, NASCAR, Clear Channel, Sun Belt Digital Media, Blue Ridge Broadcasting, WCNC Charlotte, WBTV Charlotte, WKYC TV in Cleveland and other outlets.
+Other alumni have moved to New York, Atlanta or Los Angeles to work in the feature film industry.

 Graduate School: The program does not encourage graduate school directly out of this program, since the industry does not require it.